Lutheran Church of Saint Michael: Modernity

 In 1992, the building was transferred to the Church of Ingria, church services were resumed.
 The parish of the Church of St. Michael is predominantly Russian.
 Russian is the main language at Masses.
 In the revival of the parish, its rector, Sergei Preyman, played a huge role, who was at the same time an episcopal vicar and the head of the Russian probate of ELTSIR (an ethnic faction within the Church of Ingria).
 After the sudden death of Fr.
 Sergei Preiman The Russian probate was reorganized and the parish became part of the St. Petersburg probate.
 He also heads the St. Petersburg probate of ELTSIR.
-Currently, the church territory is provided for worship by other Protestant denominations: Methodists, Seventh-day Adventists, the Vineyard and Calvary Chapel churches.
+Currently, the church territory is provided for worship by other Protestant denominations: the Evangelical Russian Church, Methodists, Seventh-day Adventists, the Vineyard and Calvary Chapel churches.